Turkish court gives philanthropist Kavala life in prison

-ISTANBUL (AP) — A Turkish Court on Monday sentenced prominent Turkish civil rights activist and philanthropist Osman Kavala to life in prison without parole, finding him guilty of attempting to overthrow the government in connection with the 2013 mass anti-government protests.
+ANKARA, Turkey (AP) — A Turkish court on Monday sentenced prominent Turkish civil rights activist and philanthropist Osman Kavala to life in prison without parole, finding him guilty of attempting to overthrow the government in connection with the 2013 mass anti-government protests.

-The court in Istanbul also sentenced seven other defendants to 18 years in prison each and ordered that the activists, who were not in custody, be immediately arrested.
+The court in Istanbul also sentenced seven other defendants, including 71-year-old architect Mucella Yapici, to 18 years in prison each for “aiding” the attempt.
+It ordered that the activists, who were not in custody, be immediately arrested, the state-run Anadolu Agency reported.

-The verdict comes as Europe’s top human rights body, the Council of Europe, launched infringement procedures against Turkey for refusing to abide by a ruling by the European Court of Human Rights, which called for Kavala’s release in 2019 on grounds that his rights had been violated.
+The verdict, which is likely to harm Turkey's ties with Western nations, comes as Europe’s top human rights body, the Council of Europe, launched infringement procedures against Turkey for refusing to abide by a ruling by the European Court of Human Rights, which called for Kavala’s release on grounds that his rights had been violated.

 Kavala, 64, has been jailed in Silivri prison, on the outskirts of Istanbul, since he was detained Oct.
 18, 2017, accused of financing the protests.
-He and other defendants denied all the accusations against them.
+He and other defendants denied all the accusations and are expected to appeal the verdicts.

-Human rights groups say Kavala was prosecuted with flimsy evidence.
-His case was being closely watched as a test for Turkey's adherence to the rule of law.
+Human rights groups say Kavala was prosecuted with flimsy evidence and that the case is politically motivated.

-Supporters of Kavala and the seven other defendants immediately protested the verdict Monday, shouting slogans in support of the 2013 mass demonstrations.
+Supporters of Kavala and the seven other defendants immediately protested the verdicts Monday, shouting slogans in support of the 2013 protests that morphed from a dispute over building a mall in an Istanbul park into wider demonstrations against the government of then-Prime Minister Recep Tayyip Erdogan.

+Ozgur Ozel, an opposition legislator whose party frequently questions the independence of Turkey's courts, accused the judiciary of allegedly meeting the wishes of Erdogan, who is now president.

+“Justice did not prevail here today — the will of the person who rules this country was carried out,” he told reporters outside the courthouse.

 Asked for his final words in court on Monday, Kavala said: “The aggravated life sentence demanded against me is an assassination that cannot be explained through legal reasons,” according to the Media and Law Studies Association group which has been monitoring the trial.

-In his defense statements Friday, Kavala rejected the accusations once again, insisting that he had merely taken pastries and face masks from a pharmacy to the protesters.
+In his defense statements Friday, Kavala rejected the accusations once again, insisting that he had merely taken pastries and face masks to the protesters.
 He said allegations that he directed the protests are “not plausible.”

 “The fact that I spent 4.5 years of my life in prison is an irreparable loss for me.
 My only consolation is the possibility that my experience will contribute to a better understanding of the grave problems of the judiciary,” Kavala told the court by videoconference from Silivri.